 The main goal of the design phase is to define and construct a model which represent a system, by defining relationships between collected variables.
 Once we validate the model, we define the criteria of choice and search for several possible solutions for the defined problem (opportunity).
 We wrap up the design phase by predicting the future outcomes for each alternative.

 In this phase we are actually making decisions.
 The end product of this phase is a decision.
 Decision is made by selecting and evaluating alternatives defined in previous step.
 If we are sure that the decision we made can actually be achieved – we are ready for the next phase.

 All the previous steps we’ve made (intelligence, design, and choice) are now implemented.
 Implementation can be either successful or not.
 Successful implementation results with a solution to the defined problem.
 On the other hand, failure brings us back to the earlier phase.

 We described Simon’s model which, even today, serves as the basis of most models of decision-making process.
 A process is described as a series of events that precede final decisions.
 It is important to say that, at any point, the decision maker may choose to return to the previous step for additional validation.

 Even Simon’s model was sometimes criticized as being general, that is why we need to be aware of the importance of decision-making.
 This model is a concept, a framework of how organizations and managers make decisions.

-Plus, it is a good starting point for exploring other topics like Business and Process Intelligence.
+Plus, it is a good starting point for exploring other topics like Business Process Management.